max-severin/brandlogos/README.md

-Logo for brands - plugin for Webasyst Shop-Script 5 Plugin that adds logo to brands and shows them on product pictures in frontend
+# Logo for brands - plugin for Webasyst Shop-Script 5
+Plugin that adds logo to brands and shows them on product pictures in frontend To include plugin in theme template you need to put next code in template:
+{shopBrandlogosPlugin::displayBrandLogo($p.id, "category")} - for product brief template in catalog (for example "list-thumbs.html" in "custom" theme)
+{shopBrandlogosPlugin::displayBrandLogo($p.id, "product")} - for product main template (for example "product.html" in "custom" theme)
+This code must be placed under next helper: {$wa->shop->productImgHtml}